fredlcore/BSB-LAN/docs/EN/troubleshooting.md

 - Make sure the RX/TX pins are set/detected correctly.
 The startup sequence in the Serial Monitor will show you what pins have are used or have been auto-detected.

 ---

 ## No or unreliable network connection
 - Try powering the microcontroller via USB from a laptop.
 We have had many cases where power supplies were unreliable despite having sufficient ratings.
 - Look at the Serial Monitor log to check if the microcontroller could acquire an IP address.
 If not, then your network settings or physical connection may be faulty.

 ---

 ## No connection to hidden WiFi network possible
 - Yes, that is a known restriction.
 The only way to do that is to [set the BSSID explicitly][BSSID] in `BSB_LAN_config.h`.

 ---

 ## Room temperature (or any other parameter) cannot be set
 - Check BSB-LAN's settings and make sure that [write access is enabled][WriteAccess] and set to *standard* or *complete*.
 Furthermore, some parameters are only writeable.
 For example, the current room temperature can only be set via parameter 10000, but it cannot be read from the same parameter.
 To check these values, you have to refer to the corresponding parameters in the `status` category.
 For example, for the current room temperature, on most heaters, this is stored in parameter 8740 for heating circuit 1.

 ---

 ## Web-interface freezes when making new connection
 - BSB-LAN is not a multi-tasking system.
 This means it can attend to one task at a time.
 So even if a URL command is aborted (by closing the browser window), BSB-LAN might not detect this and only start serving new requests once the previous one is finished.

 ---

 ## The Serial Monitor is not showing readable data
 - Make sure the speed is set correctly to 115200 bps.
 - Make sure the correct port is selected.

+---

+## Compiling fails: "Sketch too big"
+- [Select the *Minimal SPIFFS* partition scheme][SPIFFS] in the Arduino IDE under ***Tools/Partition Scheme***.
+**Attention:** This setting is reset to default when updating the ESP32 framework!
+If you are using over-the-air updates, you have to flash the software once via USB after changing the partition scheme before OTA updates will work again.